idcrosby/website/content/post/static-site.md

 First step was to setup the basic site with Hugo.
 This is straightforward, simply following the Hugo [quick start guide](https://gohugo.io/getting-started/quick-start/) and choosing a theme.
 Hugo also makes local development extremely simple.

 After that I setup a Google Cloud Storage bucket.
 If you have your own domain (as in my case), you can connect that domain directly with a storage bucket.
-This requires you to create a CNAME record that points to c.storage.googleapis.com.
+This requires you to create a CNAME record with your domain provider that points to c.storage.googleapis.com.
 After that's created you can create the bucket via the gsutil command line tool:

     gsutil mb -c standard -l northamerica-northeast1 gs://www.my-domain.com

 `-c` specifies the storage class
 `-l` specifies the location/region

+You'll also need to [make the objects in the bucket publicly readable](https://cloud.google.com/storage/docs/access-control/making-data-public#buckets).

 Next up is setting up the CI/CD, which in this case is simply building the static assets and pushing them to a Google cloud storage bucket.
 I specifically chose to use GitHub actions because I've been looking for an excuse to try them out.